 Curriculum Provision at Bridport Primary School

-At BPS, we have drawn upon the passion and expertise of our staff to produce a challenging, rigorous and exciting new curriculum.
+At BPS, we have worked with our partner schools in the Minerva Learning Trust, using Cornerstones as a basis for our planning.
+We have also drawn upon the passion and expertise of our staff to produce a challenging, rigorous and exciting new curriculum.

-Underpinning our curriculum is our Rights respecting ethos.
-This is best explained by exploring the belief that every child has the Right to learn which comes directly from the Convention on the Rights of the child.
-At Bridport Primary children are taught that this Right to learn is coupled with a responsibility to allow others to learn; together we create a climate for learning that is positive and respectful.
-The right to be safe, to play, to have an education etc all form part of our school ethos and are written into our whole school charter.
-Children in every class acknowledge and use the language of RIGHTS and responsibilities.
-Assemblies are often founded in these Rights so there is a clear message given beyond the classroom.
+Underpinning our curriculum is our Rights Respecting ethos.
+This comes directly from the Convention on the Rights of the child.
+Children in every class acknowledge and use the language of RIGHTS.
+Assemblies are often founded in these rights so there is a clear message given beyond the classroom.
 Staff and pupils treat each other with dignity and respect because we all have the right to be treated this way and because we believe it is an appropriate way to conduct ourselves.

-Within our vibrant Mathematics curriculum, we have a vision of developing ‘mathematical mastery’, and we focus on the four operations, knowledge of number bonds and multiplication and division facts.
+Within our mathematics curriculum, we have a vision of developing ‘mathematical mastery’, and we focus on the four operations, knowledge of number bonds and multiplication and division facts.
 The children are encouraged to learn their number facts, to solve word problems, to work efficiently and to become fascinated by the world of number.
-All children, from the Early Years up to Year 6, develop their mathematical thinking along a concrete – visual – abstract continuum so that they can handle maths, see maths and then think/apply maths.
+All children, from the Early Years up to year six, develop their mathematical thinking along a concrete – visual – abstract continuum so that they can handle maths, see maths and then think/apply maths.
 We encourage a deeper understanding of mathematical concepts by children being able to use and apply their reasoning skills in facing original problems.
-We are enriching our Mathematics curriculum by our involvement in both the Bridport Cluster and the Jurassic Coast School Team Alliance (JCTSA) where our joint focus is offer an outstanding maths curriculum underpinned by international research.
+We are enriching our Mathematics curriculum by our involvement in both the Bridport Cluster and the Jurassic Coast School Team Alliance (JCTSA) where our joint focus is to offer an outstanding maths curriculum, underpinned by international research.